-- 1. In the event of a biological chemical spill, Queens College Environmental Health and Safety Officer William Graffeo will be contacted at 718-997-2881.
+- 1. In the event of a biological or chemical spill, Queens College Environmental Health and Safety (EHS) Officer William Graffeo will be contacted at 718-997-2881.
 Buildings and Grounds and Public Safety will respond along with the EHS Officer who will determine the actions to follow. - 2.
-Upon receiving confirmation of an imminent or ongoing biological or chemical spill that poses great risk to life at the College, the President or her designee shall declare a campus-wide emergency.
+Upon receiving confirmation of an imminent or ongoing biological or chemical spill that poses great risk to life at the college, the President or his/her designee shall declare a campus-wide emergency.
 This state of emergency may initiate a lockdown of the building and/or its total evacuation.
-Note: Notification will be made via college website, voicemail, emergency communication response system and/or CUNY-ALERT if at all possible. - 3.
-Building occupants will be kept informed of changes as they develop by college officials.
-The following actions will be taken if necessary: - a. building wide air-handlers will be turned off and intakes sealed if possible, - b. building occupants will be directed to enclosed areas of the building unless otherwise directed by civil authorities to provide the most insulation and - c. updates on emergency will be given, if practicable, by the same methodologies as indicated above.
+Note: Notification will be made via college website, voicemail, emergency communication response system, and/or CUNY Alert, if at all possible. - 3.
+Building occupants will be kept informed by college officials of changes as they develop.
+The following actions will be taken if necessary: - a.
+Building-wide air handlers will be turned off and intakes sealed, if possible. - b.
+Building occupants will be directed to enclosed areas of the building, unless otherwise directed by civil authorities, to provide the most insulation. - c.
+Updates on the emergency will be given, if practicable, by the same methods indicated above.